Massive fire destroys Alan Grayson’s home in Windermere

-WINDERMERE, Fla. – A large Windermere home that property records show is owned by former U.S. Rep. Alan Grayson was destroyed in a fire Tuesday morning.
+WINDERMERE, Fla. – A Windermere home owned by former U.S. Rep. Alan Grayson was destroyed Tuesday morning in a fire.

 The fire broke out around 1 a.m. on Oak Park Drive.